mlgranger540/matt-lloyd-writes-static/README.md

 ### User Experience

 - All links have been thoroughly tested to ensure they work and go to the correct locations
-- The title of page tabs correctly indicate which page user is on
+- The title of page tabs correctly indicate which page the user is on
 - Hover feature on the navbar changes the background colour and font colour of the element, as well as adding an underline to links in the navbar and footer, making it clear which links are clickable
 - Active tab is correctly highlighted so user knows where they are on the site
 - Load times of images were initially quite slow, so I used image optimising tools to compress the images, improving the load times and therefore the user experience